-Before I wrap this guide up, I’d like to share with you the most common alcohol-related questions I’ve been asked in the past and my answers to them.
+Before I wrap this guide up, I’d like to share the most common alcohol-related questions I’ve gotten in the past.

-The 10 Most Common Alcohol-Related Questions I’ve Been Asked
+Alcohol and Bodybuilding: 10 Common Questions I’ve Been Asked

 #1: How do I avoid binge-eating the day after drinking?
 I always seem to be making the worst choices when it comes to food when I’m hung-over.

 It seems like being hungover is causing your issue.
 When you’re hungover, you’re much more likely to make stupid choices, feel unmotivated and sabotage yourself.